 History Made: Mathilda Wiberg Crowned First Female Formula World Champion

-Swedish driver claims 2025 UIM F2 World Championship after brother Hilmer retires with technical failure in dramatic Vila Velha finale
+Swedish driver claims 2025 UIM F2 World Championship after brother Hilmer retires with technical failure in dramatic Vila Velha de Ródão finale

-Mathilda Wiberg has rewritten motorsport history.
-The 20-year-old Swedish driver claimed victory at the Grand Prix of Portugal II to secure the 2025 UIM F2 World Championship, becoming the first woman ever to win a Formula-class world championship in any form of motorsport.
+Mathilda Wiberg has rewritten powerboat racing history.
+The 20-year-old Swedish driver claimed victory at the Grand Prix of Portugal II to secure the 2025 UIM F2 World Championship, becoming the first woman ever to win a Formula-class world championship in powerboat racing.

 A Championship Decided by Cruel Fortune

-The race that would crown motorsport’s most historic champion began with early drama that shaped the entire championship battle.
-Peter Morin, starting from pole position with hopes of capitalising on championship chaos, saw his dreams evaporate when his engine failed due to the cheapest of failures—a blown fuse worth under €1.
+The race that would crown powerboat racing’s most historic champion began with early drama that shaped the entire championship battle.
+Peter Morin, starting from pole position with hopes of capitalising on championship chaos, saw his dreams evaporate when his engine failed due to the cheapest of failures, a blown fuse worth under €1.

 Morin’s stricken boat prompted the first yellow flag of the race, a bitter irony for a driver whose meticulous preparation had earned him pole position.
-The mechanical failure represented one of motorsport’s cruellest twists—a world championship lost to a component that costs less than a cup of coffee.
+The mechanical failure represented one of racing’s cruellest twists, a world championship lost to a component that costs less than a cup of coffee.

 The second yellow flag followed when Johan Österberg suffered a dramatic accident.